K-Sudhakar/aws-mlu-explain/README.md

 This material exists as supplementary educational material for [Machine Learning University (MLU)](https://aws.amazon.com/machine-learning/mlu/), which provides anybody, anywhere, at any time access to the same machine learning courses used to train Amazon’s own developers on machine learning.

+# NLP Visual Study Cards

+We added a one-page set of visual flashcards for common NLP concepts such as Bag-of-Words, TF–IDF, Word2Vec, cosine similarity, Transformers, and Byte-Pair Encoding.
+Each card mirrors the MLU-Explain look and includes small worked calculations for quick exam prep.
+Open [`nlp-visuals.html`](./nlp-visuals.html) to explore the new visuals.

 # Articles

 ## Linear Regression